nfrastack/zeroplex/README.md

 ## Prerequisites and Assumptions

-* Assumes you are have the Zerotier-One client installed and are connected to one or more networks
+- Assumes you have the ZeroTier-One client installed and are connected to one or more networks.
-* An available DNS server to serve records
+- An available DNS server to serve records.
-* Utilizing either:
+- Utilizing either:
-  * `systemd-networkd`, a system service that manages network configurations, primarily for servers and headless Linux systems.
+  - `systemd-networkd`, a system service that manages network configurations, primarily for servers and headless Linux systems.
-  * `systemd-resolved` which is a system service that provides network name resolution for local applications on Linux systems.
-It works alongside [NetworkManager](https://wiki.archlinux.org/title/NetworkManager#systemd-resolved), [ConnMan](https://wiki.archlinux.org/title/ConnMan#Using_systemd-resolved) and [`iwd`](https://wiki.archlinux.org/title/Iwd#Select_DNS_manager) and others making this suitable for those using desktop Linux.
+  - `systemd-resolved`, a system service that provides network name resolution for local applications on Linux systems.
+It works alongside [NetworkManager](https://wiki.archlinux.org/title/NetworkManager#systemd-resolved), [ConnMan](https://wiki.archlinux.org/title/ConnMan#Using_systemd-resolved), and [`iwd`](https://wiki.archlinux.org/title/Iwd#Select_DNS_manager), making this suitable for those using desktop Linux.
 This mode requires `resolvectl` to be available on the system.

 ## Configuration

 ### Quick Start

+Run `zt-dns-companion` as `root` with appropriate command-line arguments.
+If you are connected to ZeroTier networks that have DNS assignments, depending on which `-mode` you are running, it will:

+- `networkd`: Populate files in `/etc/systemd/network/99-<network-name>`.
+It will then restart `systemd-networkd` for you if things have changed.
+- `resolved`: Populate search domains and DNS server entries with `resolvectl` if entries don't already exist.

+### Command Line Arguments

+To change the way the tool operates, you can pass various arguments via the command line.

+- `-mode`: Set the mode of operation (`networkd` or `resolved`) (default: `networkd`).
+- `-log-level`: Set the logging level (`info` or `debug`).
+- `-dry-run`: Simulate changes without applying them.
+- `-auto-restart`: (networkd) Automatically restart `systemd-networkd` when changes are detected (default: true).
+- `-reconcile`: (networkd) Remove unused network files when networks are no longer active (default: true).
+- `-dns-over-tls`: Enable DNS-over-TLS for supported configurations (default: false).
+- `-multicast-dns`: Enable multicast DNS (mDNS) for ZeroTier interfaces (default: false).
+- `-add-reverse-domains`: Add reverse DNS search domains (e.g., `in-addr.arpa`, `ip6.arpa`) based on assigned IPs (default: false).
+- `-config`: Specify a custom configuration file.
+If the file does not exist, it will be autogenerated with default values and any other command-line arguments passed to the binary.
+- `-token-file`: Path to the ZeroTier authentication token file (default: `/var/lib/zerotier-one/authtoken.secret`).
+- `-token`: ZeroTier authentication token (overrides `-token-file` if provided).
+- `-host`: ZeroTier client host address (default: `http://localhost`).
+- `-port`: ZeroTier client port number (default: `9993`).
+- `-version`: Print the version and exit.

 ### Configuration File